Is My Stress and Anxiety Actually Harming My Long-Term Health?

 Dr Margaretha Montagu – MBChB, MRCGP, NLP Master Pract cert, Transformational Life Coach dip, Counselling cert, Med Hyp Dip and EAGALA cert

 In addition to the transformational retreats that I host at my little French farm near Bordeaux, I have also created a couple of online courses, ex.
-Break Free from Uncertainty and Get Going in a New Direction – each course is available with or without one-to-one coaching.
-To receive notification of last-minute and early-bird specials on all of the above, I invite you to subscribe to my Savoir Vivre Vignettes newsletter which gives immediate access to my free How to Survive a Life Quake e-course.
+The Purpose Protocols – each course is available with or without one-to-one coaching.
+To receive notification of last-minute and early-bird specials on all of the above, I invite you to subscribe to my newsletter which gives immediate access to my free Ready for a Radical Renaissance?
+Quiz.

 It’s time to kick exhaustion to the curb and finally ditch that terminally overwhelmed feeling, evict your inner critic, declutter your mind and take control of your life like a boss.
 You’re about to turn your life from a comedy of errors into a blockbuster success story (with a much better soundtrack).
 This two-day online course is designed for anyone needing to dramatically reduce stress, end exhaustion and overwhelm, prevent or recover from burnout, AND create a positive impact on others.
 Find out more